KCaesar3/KCaesar/README.md

 # Karen Caesar

-Short bio....
+I am currently a student going for a batchelor in computer science with a monor in design.

-> Be a borg
+> Be a borg : Strive for perfection

 ## Skills
 * Front End Web Development
-* Back End development in Java
+* Back End development

 ## Languages
 * Java
 * HTML
 * CSS
 * JavaScript

+# Non-Coding Skills
+* Adobe Photoshop
+* Adobe InDesign
+* Figma